 A program approved by the Credential Validation Service as meeting the credentials framework, but for which no Ministry funding is provided.
 Students incur the full cost of the program delivery.

-For Ministry funding and tuition assessement purposes: enrolled in at least 70% of the course hours (typically 18 hr/wk) or 66 2/3 % of the program course load (typically 6 courses) for any semester; exempt, audited and courses withdrawn prior to the audit date are not considered in the calculation.
+For Ministry funding and tuition assessment purposes: enrolled in at least 70 per cent of the course hours (typically 18 hr/wk) or 66 2/3 per cent of the program course load (typically six courses) for any semester; exempt, audited and courses withdrawn prior to the audit date are not considered in the calculation.

-For OSAP purposes: not eligible for OSAP if course load is less than 60%; for special needs students not eligible if course load is less than 40%; minimum of 12 consecutive weeks of study.
+For OSAP purposes: not eligible for OSAP if course load is less than 60 per cent; for special needs students not eligible if course load is less than 40 per cent; minimum of 12 consecutive weeks of study.